fdellasoppa/blexercise/README.md

 Database: Run "docker compose up -d" on BL.Students folder.
 This is for the MongoDb.

+In order to test the User Create:
+- Use the Login endpoint with username "administrator@localhost" and password "Passw0rd!" seeded in the code
+- After that the Create endpoint should work with authorization

+In order to create a Student (I couldn't get the login to work in time):
+- Get a token with Postman with a POST at https://localhost:7237/connect/token -- Body (x-www-form-urlencoded): grant_type = client_credentials
+   scope = api.read
+   client_id = students
+   client_secret = secret
+- Add this token in the Authorize section in Swagger
+- You can use the Create Student endpoint now

 ## Steps - Thought Process

 1) Think about the Use Case, with some interesting business logic.
 Games or Students CRUD?
 Can have SSN column for some logic.